How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 3. A Legal Reference Sheet

-Include a one-page summary of the relevant Education Act sections — Section 21 (right to home school), Section 22 (DEA responsibilities), Section 23 (Minister's authority).
+Include a one-page summary of the relevant Education Act sections — Section 21 (home schooling under DEA supervision), Section 22 (EPP requirements), and Section 23 (notice obligations).
 This isn't adversarial.
 It's helpful.
-A DEA processing their first application will refer to this sheet when reviewing your EPP.
-Making it easy for them to confirm you're within the law accelerates approval.
+A DEA processing their first application can refer to this sheet when reviewing your EPP.
+Making it easy for them to confirm the package is within the legal framework supports their review.

 4. The Reimbursement Plan

-If you intend to claim the $1,000 annual reimbursement, include a preliminary list of anticipated educational expenses.
+If you intend to seek reimbursement of up to $1,000 per academic year, include a preliminary list of anticipated educational expenses.
 This demonstrates planning and helps the DEA understand the financial component of their oversight role.
-Ensure every item on the list falls within the eligible categories (textbooks, curriculum materials, distance learning registration fees, educational equipment) and none fall in the excluded categories (furniture, protective wear, hunting equipment, internet fees).
+Ensure every item on the list falls within the eligible categories (textbooks, curriculum materials, distance learning registration fees, educational equipment) and avoid the supported exclusions (furniture, storage containers, backpacks, protective wear/uniforms/costumes, RCM exams, animal husbandry, and weapons/hunting).
+Confirm treatment of any other expense with the DEA.

 Timing Your Application